 - Lawn Fertilization in Early Summer:

 The grasses’ nutrient requirements are highest in early summer because they are in the main tilling phase, i.e., they form dense clumps or numerous runners.
 If you fertilize your lawn now, you will also stimulate the formation of shoots and scars.
-Also, fertilization at this time promotes the resistance of the lawn to the heat of midsummer.
+Also, lawn fertilizing st charles mo at this time promotes the resistance of the lawn to the heat of midsummer.
 Optionally, another fertilizer can be added in August.
 This then ensures a fresh green lawn in autumn.

 - Lawn fertilization in autumn or winter:

 The lawn should not be fertilized between the end of August and the beginning of October.
 It is not recommended to use potassium-based fertilization until October to strengthen the plants for the coming winter.